(n.) the growth response an organism makes when it encounters an obstacle

 Charles Darwin outlined this experiment—in which the root of a single pea plant grows in an obscure shape in order to avoid the card glued above it—in his 1880 work, The Power of Movement in Plants.
 But in his account, he makes no reference to the word aphercotropism.
 So until any other evidence comes to light, we can presume that the word was coined sometime between the publication of Darwin’s book in 1880, and the publication of the Nature Notes journal in 1899, the author of which likewise makes no reference to having coined the word himself.
 Precisely who did coin the word, ultimately, remains a mystery.

 Right.
 Now, back to that custard thing…

-With grateful thanks to avid HH-er John (no surname supplied, unfortunately!) who emailed to say, quite rightly, that the second Greek root of aphercotropism discussed aboveshould read herkos, not erkos as it did previously.
-For those of you not up to speed with your Ancient Greek (a minority, surely...) this is to do with “rough breathing”, an Ancient Greek diacritic marker that indicated the vowel in question was preceded by a “h” sound, which should be transliterated into English as an H, and which we had omitted the post has now been updated accordingly.
-Apologies for the oversight—a more up to date Dictionary of Ancient Greek has been purchased here at HaggardHawks HQ.
+Grateful thanks to avid HH-er John (no surname supplied, unfortunately!) who emailed to say—quite rightly—that the second Greek root of aphercotropism is ‘herkos’, not ‘erkos’ as this blog previously stated.
+For those of you not up to speed with your Ancient Greek (a minority, surely...) this is to do with rough breathing, an Ancient Greek diacritic marker that indicated a vowel was preceded by a “h” sound; this should be transliterated into English with an initial H, which we had omitted.
+The post has now been updated accordingly.
+Apologies for the oversight—a more up to date dictionary of Ancient Greek has been purchased here at HHHQ.
 The other has been unceremoniously banished to the back of the cupboard.